-Each of these challenges will take you to the library to discover new books to read over the summer.
-The ideas work for any age and make a great family literacy project.
+Each of these challenges will take you to the library to discover new books to read over the summer with the children.
+The ideas work for any age and make a great family literacy project or summer school activity.

-You can even keep track of your progress and the neat books you discover on this FREE PRINTABLE!
+You can even keep track of your progress and the neat books you discover on the free printable below.

 Here we go!

 Summer Library Reading Challenge